LumberChunker: Long-Form Narrative Document Segmentation

 Conclusion

 On the GutenQA benchmark, LumberChunker consistently improves retrieval and downstream QA over traditional fixed-size and recursive methods, approaching the quality of manual, human-curated segmentations.
-Its efficiency, roughly linear in paragraph count, makes it practical for large-scale preprocessing in RAG pipelines.

 Citation